HugoRas/Aflevering-3ugers-3.semester/README.md

 ---

-## Production Considerations

-- Run the Flask application behind Apache using a reverse proxy
-- Use a WSGI server
-- Enable HTTPS in production environments
-- Restrict filesystem and database permissions according to least privilege

----

-## Verification Checklist

-- Application reachable through web server
-- Authentication and RBAC function correctly
-- ECG upload succeeds
-- Background processing completes
-- Filtered output and plots are generated
-- Results are accessible only to authorized users

----

 ## Notes

 - This system is a **prototype**
-- Password hashing uses SHA-256
 - The background worker must be running for signal processing to occur